ewowi/StarDocs/docs/UserMod/UserModFixture Generator.md

  * A fixture can be made out of multiple panels.
 Panels can be matrices but also rings etc. If the panel checkbox is checked, each panel can be specified in a table
  * If Panel is selected, presets can be selected, e.g. for fixture Matrix, 16x16, 4*16x16, cube etc can be selected
  * In the panel table, each panel can be give a seperate (or same) pin
- * After pressing generate, a fixture file will be generated, see [Files](/StarDocs/SysMod/SysModFiles)
+ * After pressing generate, a fixture file will be generated, see [Files](/StarDocs/SysMod/SysModFiles) and can be selected, see [Fixtures](/StarDocs/LedMod/LedModFixture)

 ## Manually creating a fixture file